nosari20/nosari20.github.io/content/posts/android-logs.md

 ### Purpose and content

-Samsung dumpstate is a specific set of log files that are always requested by Samsung support, the logs include the same data we can found in a bug report with aditional Samsung specific logs and data.
+Samsung dumpstate is a specific set of log files that are always requested by Samsung support.
+The logs include the same data we can find in a bug report with aditional Samsung specific logs and data.

 ### How to generate a dumpstate